tjoluotch/scoring-system/README.md

 - iostream
 - algorithm

-Demonstrated usage of pointers, iterators and algorithms in C++.
+Demonstrated usage of pointer referencing and dereferencing, iterators and algorithms in C++.

 ## Class Record
 ### Constructors